-- may seek any information it considers necessary to fulfil its responsibilities; - has access to management to seek explanations and information; - has access to internal and external auditors to seek explanations and information from them (without management being present); - may seek professional advice from employees of the Group and from appropriate external advisers (at the Group's cost); and - may meet with external advisers without management being present.
+- may seek any information it considers necessary to fulfil its responsibilities; - has access to management to seek explanations and information; - has access to auditors to seek explanations and information from them (without management being present); - may seek professional advice from employees of the Group and independent professional advice from appropriate external advisors (at the Group's cost); and - may meet with external advisors without management being present.

-During the 2017 financial year, the external auditor met with the Audit and Risk Committee, with part of each meeting being available for the Committee to meet with the external auditor without management being present.
+During the 2018 financial year, the external auditor attended a number of meetings of the Audit and Risk Committee, with part of each of those meetings being for the Committee to meet with the external auditor without management being present.